 In the Graphics tab, you’ll find all kinds of free shapes and overlays to craft with.
 Whenever you add a graphic, notice that you can change the color, opacity, and more in the Graphic Properties menu that appears when your graphic is selected.

 You can also add your Etsy shop name via the Text tab and choose from a huge library of free fonts.
-Click the Add Text button and type away in the textbox that appears, using the Text Properties toolbar to change the font, font color, and more.
-Notice that you can choose from BeFunky’s library of fonts in the Ours tab, or access any font that’s stored on your own computer by clicking the Yours tab.
+Click the Add Text button and type away in the text box that appears, using the Text Properties toolbar to change the font, font color, and more.
+Search our extensive font library or add your own into BeFunky.

 How To Design An Etsy Banner Or Cover Photo